Satellite-im/Uplink-Deprecated/README.md

 # Prerequisites

-You'll need to install `rust` and have `cmake` and `make` installed.
+You'll need to install `rust` and have `cmake`, `protobuf` and `make` installed.
 These are usually installed with a build tool package like `xcode-select --install` on mac.

+If you do not have protobuf installed you can install it using homebrew: `brew install protobuf`

 # Running